ElvisWang2010/WROFE-2025/README.md

 ####  How We Overcame These Limitations

 - **Improved traction:** We replaced stock plastic tires with rubber-coated wheels.
-This simple change was crucial, acceleration was more controlled and the robot futhered the reliability of the car.
+This simple change was crucial, acceleration was more controlled and futhered the reliability of the car.
 - **Balanced steering:** Designed and 3D-printed a custom steering system, succeeding our previous unequal one.